 Dr. David Nicholls eventually referred me to Hair Therapy Christchurch.
 I will always remember my first visit.
 I hadn’t been there long and Kevin (the business owner at that time) put a black hairpiece on my head.
 It didn’t match my look at all, but I could instantly see that there was a solution to my problem.

-Directly as a result of my new wig at that time, I felt much more confident, and people kept telling me they could notice the difference.
-Another interesting thing is that since I had stopped worrying about having Alopecia Areata, there had been some new hair growth!
+As a result of my new hairpiece, I was more confident and people kept telling me they could notice the difference.
+Another interesting thing is that since I had stopped worrying about having Alopecia Areata, there was some new hair growth!

-Once my new hairpiece, or "wig", became comfortable for me, and a real part of my life, I found the confidence to be a better me.
+Once my new hairpiece (or 'wig') became comfortable for me, and a real part of my life, I found the confidence to be a better me.
 I told my story at the opening of the new premises for Hair Therapy several years ago, in gratitude for all they had done for me.
-The fact that I was able to tell my story at all was to me an indication that I was coping better that I ever thought I possibly could.
+The fact that I was able to tell my story at all was to me an indication that I was coping better that I ever thought possible.
 I knew there is no way that I would have spoken about this to anyone six months prior.

-That referral from Dr. David Nicholls changed my life.
-My experience at Hair Therapy showed me what I really wanted to do with my life – to provide this service of hair loss solutions, using my own unique understanding of what I had been through which has enabled me to go beyond simply offering people a service, into making real life changes, simply through treating people the way I would want to be treated.
+The referral from Dr. David Nicholls changed my life.
+My experience at Hair Therapy showed me what I really wanted to do with my life.
+I was determined to provide this service of hair loss solutions, using my own unique understanding of what I had been through.
+This has enabled me to go beyond simply offering people a service, into making real life changes, simply through treating people the way I wanted to be treated.

 ~ Diane Watson.